sallylin831006/FunTraveler/README.md

 - Implemented PusherSwift to perform real-time data synchronization and enable users to co-edit the itinerary together.
 - Implement the algorithm to rearrange all times in trip schedule.
 - Utilized CoreLocation to calculate the distance and driving time between the attractions.
-- Create custom polaroid composite images with CALayer in AVFoundation
+- Create custom polaroid composite images with CALayer in AVFoundation.
-- Apply two upload methods to upload video with multipart/form-data
+- Apply two upload methods to upload video with multipart/form-data.
-- Utilized video cache to optimize the transfer of video data on a network to improve performance for users
+- Utilized video cache to optimize the transfer of video data on a network to improve performance for users.
-- Developed readable and maintainable codes in Swift using ****encapsulation in uiview module.****
+- Developed readable and maintainable codes in Swift using encapsulation in uiview module.

-- Utilized Lottie to display animations
+- Utilized Lottie to display animations.
 - Implemented Auto Layout programmatically to make the app compatible with all the iPhones.
 - Customized and reused UI components to optimize maintainability and brevity of codes.
-- Applied XIBs to implement the presentation of the screen
+- Applied XIBs to implement the presentation of the screen.
-- Implemented image downloading and caching via Kingfisher
+- Implemented image downloading and caching via Kingfisher.

 ## Libraries
   * [PusherSwift](https://github.com/pusher/pusher-websocket-swift)